mjnlefrancois/getdata/CodeBook.md

 # CodeBook

 ## Introduction
 This file provides a brief description of the ```averages.txt``` dataset.
 This dataset contains summarized data from a study on human activity recognition involving 30 volunteers performing 6 activities.
-Raw data on the 3-axial linear acceleration and 3-axial angular velocity obtained from the recording device, a Samsung Galaxy S II, and were processed and compiled in a several data files.
+Raw data on the 3-axial linear acceleration and 3-axial angular velocity was recorded using a Samsung Galaxy S II, processed and saved in several data files.
 This data was then collated and summarized into the ```averages.txt``` dataset.

 ## Dataset Structure
 The ```averages``` dataset comprises 180 observations and 68 variables.
-The observations comprise each of 6 activities for each of the 30 participants
+The observations comprise each of 6 activities for each of the 30 participants.
+The variables comprise 2 identifying variables (```Subject``` and ```Activity```), and 66 measurement variables.

 ## Feature Variables